capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 **Break a large project into bite-sized chunks.** Several small PRs will get merged much faster than one big one.

+## Writing changelogs ##

+The [changelog](https://github.com/supercollider/supercollider/wiki/Changelog) documents the publicly visible changes since the most recent SuperCollider release.
+A change is worth putting in the log if it affects users, such as breaking changes (of course), new features, and bug fixes.
+Significant refactors should also be logged to identify areas that should be tested, and to help locate the culprit in case of breakage.
+Documentation edits generally shouldn't be on this list, but major overhauls and expansions may be appropriate.

+The website [Keep a CHANGELOG](http://keepachangelog.com/en/0.3.0/) is a major inspiration for the organization of the changelog.
+Changes to each component of SuperCollider are subdivided into Added, Changed, Deprecated, Removed, Fixed, and Security, in that order.

+Please provide the link to the PR with every entry in the changelog for easy navigation.

+Try to exercise common sense in keeping the log readable and useful to users.
+Use complete sentences and, to a reasonable extent, err on the side of clarity.
+In case of doubt, prefer inclusion over exclusion.

 ## Releasing ##

 A month or so before the beta release, the release manager branches off `develop` to create a new branch named after the release -- say `3.9`.
 Uncontroversial bug fixes should be merged into the `3.9` branch, and everything else should go into the `develop` branch.
 This causes the `3.9` and `develop` branches to diverge, so the fixes in the `3.9` branch should periodically be merged into `develop` to keep `develop` up to date.

 The first thing to do in release mode is to remove the `SCClassLibrary/deprecated/3.8` directory and document these removals in the changelog.
 Corresponding UGen and primitive code should also be removed.
 Be careful when deprecating UGens and be considerate of alternate clients!

+Use the `package/contributor-list-generator` node.js script to generate a list of contributors, and add it to the changelog.

 For each beta release: